We have five factories and 19 years of experience in plant extracts

 Antioxidant Activity

-- A study published in the Journal of Agricultural and Food Chemistry demonstrated the potent antioxidant capacity of Citrus bioflavonoids, which can help neutralize free radicals and reduce oxidative stress in the body (1).
+- A study published in the Journal of Agricultural and Food Chemistry demonstrated the potent antioxidant capacity of citrus bioflavonoids, which can help neutralize free radicals and reduce oxidative stress in the body (1).

 Anti-Inflammatory Effects